 Childhood Trauma Questionnaire - Short Form (CTQ-SF; Bernstein et al., 1994, 2003).
 The CTQ-SF scale is a retrospective self-report measure used to assess five types of childhood adversity, namely physical abuse, sexual abuse, emotional abuse, physical neglect, and emotional neglect.
 It contains 28 items on a 5-point Likert scale from 1 ("never true") to 5 ("very often true").
 The standard Cronbach's alpha above .70 reflects good internal consistency of the scale (He et al., 2019).
 However, it has been repeatedly reported that the physical neglect subscale has poorer internal consistency (Georgieva et al., 2021; Peng et al., 2023).
 Based on a confirmatory factor analysis, a 5-factor structure best explains the questionnaire (Georgieva et al., 2021).
-This study will use the original English version of the questionnaire and a translated Dutch version that is used by our faculty. supported a unidimensional structure of the GSE scale (Scholz et al., 2002).
+This study will use the original English version of the questionnaire and a translated Dutch version that is used by our faculty.

+General Self-Efficacy Scale (GSE; Schwarzer & Jerusalem, 1995; Teeuw et al., 1994).
+The GSE is a 10-item scale that measures a general sense of perceived self-efficacy, which can be interpreted as global confidence in coping abilities in challenging or novel situations.
+Responses are recorded on a 4-point scale ranging from “not at all true” to “exactly true”.
+The questionnaire has been translated into 33 languages, each with good psychometric properties (Scholz et al., 2002).
+Confirmatory factor analysis supported a unidimensional structure of the GSE scale (Scholz et al., 2002).
 This study will use the validated English and Dutch versions of the questionnaire.

 Deception Assessment

-Prior to the debriefing, participants will be asked a few open- and closed-ended questions to assess their believability of the deception used in the study.
+Prior to the debriefing, participants will be asked a few open- and closed-ended questions to assess their experiences of the deceptive tasks and how believable they found the deception used in the study.
 Some questions will vary depending on whether participants were in a stress or no-stress condition.
 Participants from the stress group will be asked the following questions: (1) “What was the purpose of video recording during the cold water task?”, (2) “How personal did you take the negative feedback from the experimenter during the cold water task?” (on a scale from 0 “not at all personal” to 100 “extremely personal”), and (3) “To what extent did you feel that you were failing the water task?” (on a scale from 0 "not at all" to 100 "extremely").
 Participants from both groups will be asked these questions: (5) “Do you think the first task (water task) influenced your performance on the computer task?” (“yes/no”); (6a) (if the answer is “yes”) “How did it influence your performance?”; (6b) (if the answer is “no”) “Why do you think that?”.

 Procedure